Redocly/redocly-cli/docs/resources/built-in-decorators.md

 ```
 ### filter-in

-Keep nodes that have specific `property` set to the specific `value`.
-Arrays supported too.
+Preserves nodes that have specific `property` set to the specific `value` and removes others.
+Nodes that don't have the `property` defined are not impacted.

-To compare arrays, you can use `matchStrategy` that can take the values `all` and `any` (`any` by default)
+This decorator supports array values.
+To adjust arrays comparison, you can use `matchStrategy` that can take the values `all` and `any` (`any` by default).
-If the property is not set on the node it will be keep too.

 ```yaml
 lint: